CQCL/pytket-docs/manual/manual_circuit.rst

     circ.H(0).CX(0, 1)
     circ.get_statevector()

-In addition :py:meth:`Circuit.get_unitary` can be used to numerically calculate the unitary matrix that will be applied by the circuit.
+In addition :py:meth:`~pytket.circuit.Circuit.get_unitary` can be used to numerically calculate the unitary matrix that will be applied by the circuit.

 .. jupyter-execute::